 - Name – The name for your profile.

-- Remote to enable a client to detect whether or not it is in the enterprise network and establish the tunnel if not in the enterprise network.
-This is the default setting.
+- Remote to enable a client to detect whether it is in the enterprise network and establish the tunnel if not in the enterprise network.
+Remote is the default setting.

 Client Control – Select one of the following settings:

 - Deny to prevent the user from logging off and connecting to another gateway.
-This is the default setting.
+Deny is the default setting.

 - Allow to enable user to log off and connect to another gateway.

-Network Access On VPN Failure – Select one of the following settings:
+Network Access On VPN Failure (client-side registry name: AlwaysOn) – Select one of the following settings:

 - Full Access to allow network traffic to flow to and from the client when the tunnel is not established.
-This is the default setting.
+Full Access is the default setting.

 - Click Create to finish creating your profile.